Datavault-UK/automate-dv-docs/docs/best_practices.md

 so that we may reliably look-up and reference the hashed values.
 The salt could be an (initially) randomly generated 128-bit string, for example, which is then never changed and stored securely in a secrets manager.

-In future, we plan to develop a helper macro for achieving these salted hashes, to cater to this use case.
+In the future, we plan to develop a helper macro for achieving these salted hashes, to cater to this use case.

 ### Why do we hash?